nimbus8/repss/README.md

   the scaffolding to their benefit (as a literary device: to enhance their creativity; to manage their fractured and non-linear thinking patterns; and better represent, explore, and refine their ideas as they come, etc)

+  (I know what your thinking, this is silly.
+Believe me this is not so silly.
+There are much sillier things published every day.)

   For those interested in linguistics, these examples may be familiar.

   **1)** At 2 in the afternoon **/[(** he **|** she **)]** was due at the dentist.